10-Q 1 alvr-20230630.htm 10-Q 10-Q

 Our business could be adversely affected by the effects of health epidemics, like the COVID-19 pandemic, in regions where our contracted third parties, including contract research organizations, or CROs, and contract development and manufacturing organizations, or CMOs or CDMOs, have significant research, development or manufacturing facilities, concentrations of clinical trial sites or other business operations, causing disruption in supplies and services.

-The summary risk factors described above should be read together with the text of the full risk factors below, in the section entitled “Risk Factors” and the other information set forth in this Quarterly Report on Form 10-Q, including our consolidated financial statements and the related notes, as well as in other documents that we file with the SEC.
+The summary risk factors described above should be read together with the text of the full risk factors below, in the section entitled “Risk Factors” and the other information set forth in this Quarterly Report on Form 10-Q, including our condensed consolidated financial statements and the related notes, as well as in other documents that we file with the SEC.
 The risks summarized above or described in full below are not the only risks that we face.
 Additional risks and uncertainties not precisely known to us, or that we currently deem to be immaterial may also materially adversely affect our business, financial condition, results of operations and future growth prospects.

 SPECIAL NOTE REGARDING FORWARD-LOOKING STATEMENTS